apratheek/schemamagic/README.md

 type Column struct {
 	Name            string // Name of the column
+	Datatype        string // Datatype of the column (bigint, bigserial, text, jsonb, bigint[], etc) PseudoDatatype  string // This is the name of the datatype that is used by PostgreSQL to store the mentioned Datatype.
+Eg.: time --> time without/with time zone, timestamp --> timestamp with/without time zone, etc.
-	Datatype        string // Datatype of the column (bigint, bigserial, text, jsonb, bigint[], etc) Action          string // Default is "Add", does not support anything else as of this moment DefaultExists   bool // Default is false.
+	Action          string // Default is "Add", does not support anything else as of this moment DefaultExists   bool // Default is false.
 Stores if a default value needs to be assigned to this column DefaultValue    string // This is the default value that will be set to the column if DefaultExists is true.
 Eg.: 400 (integer/bigint), 'Hello' (text), array[]::bigint[] (bigint[]), date_part('epoch'::text, now())::bigint (timestamp)